11 Factors that make a high converting landing page

 With the immense increase in the popularity of handheld devices, if you are not optimizing for every format of screen display, you are losing potential sales.

-The questions digital marketers face today is whether to remove navigation from landing pages or not?
+The question digital marketers face today is whether to remove navigation from landing pages or not?

 In the above image, there are quite a few links on the landing page that may deviate the visitor from the ultimate conversion goal.
 Here is a great study which was conducted by Hubspot on whether or not to include navigation.